Caroline is a Partner in the Corporate team, based in Carlisle.

-Since joining Burnetts, Caroline has worked on a wide range of commercial matters, with a focus on work for the education sector, advising clients across the spectrum from schools and academies to colleges and universities.
-Caroline advises on commercial contracts, IT contracts, data protection and freedom of information issues, e-commerce, intellectual property issues, funding agreements, charity law issues, and general governance matters, including around international activity.
+Caroline advises on commercial contracts, IT contracts, data protection (including GDPR), e-commerce, intellectual property issues, charity law issues and general governance matters.
 She is a member of the Society for Computers and Law and the Charity Law Association.

 Caroline originally joined Burnetts in 2008 and became a Partner in 2012 before a family move took her back to Hong Kong in 2013.

 She remained a consultant with Burnetts and continued to work for her charity clients, particularly St John's Hospice in Lancaster, whose conversion from a charitable trust to a CIO Caroline supervised from abroad, before rejoining Burnetts in early 2018.

 Caroline qualified as a solicitor in 1994 after originally obtaining a degree in Chinese from the University of Durham.
 She began her career in the corporate/commercial department of Newcastle's Dickinson Dees before moving to the Hong Kong office of the international law firm Slaughter and May.